stanley-gu/qual/proposal.md

 data.
 Uncertainty analysis using the Latin Hypercube method, or a suitable alternative, will be used to determine the uncertainty in the model predictions given the model structure and experimental error.

+PK-PD models will be produced by direct linking the effective exposure compartment to the dose response relationship.

 ##### Expected Results and Proposed Alternatives